 This Chapter discusses and assesses risk in the supply portfolio, as well as tools and strategies for mitigating them.
 Developing a risk management strategy requires knowledge of the risk factors associated with energy procurement and delivery, and of the tools available to manage those risks.
-Section 6.1 describes the relevant risk factors.
-Section 6.1.4 describes types of contracts and hedges that can be used to manage supply risk.
+Section 6.16.1 describes the relevant risk factors.
+Section 6.1.46.1.4 describes types of contracts and hedges that can be used to manage supply risk.
 Those products may be thought of as being used to build a supply portfolio.
-Section 6.4 addresses the complementary issue of reducing or re-balancing the supply portfolio when needed, and the legal, regulatory and policy issues that may arise if utilities have to do so by selling previously purchased hedges over-the-counter.
+Section 6.46.4 addresses the complementary issue of reducing or re-balancing the supply portfolio when needed, and the legal, regulatory and policy issues that may arise if utilities have to do so by selling previously purchased hedges over-the-counter.

-Section 6.6.2 addresses the cost and uncertainty impacts of these risk factors.
+Section 6.6.26.6.2 addresses the cost and uncertainty impacts of these risk factors.
 Risk is often taken to mean the amount by which costs differ from initial estimates.
 Utility energy pricing in Illinois for Ameren Illinois and ComEd customers is based on estimates and cost differences are trued up after the fact through the Purchased Electricity Adjustment ("PEA").
 Prior to the 2016-2017 delivery year, MidAmerican provided power and energy to its eligible Illinois customers from MidAmerican owned generation.
-The energy pricing for MidAmerican customers in Illinois has been recovered through base rates regulated by the Illinois customers also includes the energy obtained in IPA procurements, and that will be reflected through a cost recovery process similar to what is used by Ameren Illinois and ComEd.
-Section 6.5 provides a historical summary of the Ameren Illinois and ComEd PEA rates as a guide to the historical impact of risk factors.
+The energy pricing for MidAmerican customers in Illinois has been recovered through base rates regulated by the Illinois Commerce Commission.
+Starting with the 2016-2017 delivery year, MidAmerican pricing for its Illinois customers also includes the energy obtained in IPA procurements, and that will be reflected through a cost recovery process similar to what is used by Ameren Illinois and ComEd.
+Section 6.56.5 provides a historical summary of the Ameren Illinois and ComEd PEA rates as a guide to the historical impact of risk factors.
 This section also addresses the changes in MidAmerican pricing that reflect the costs of participating in the IPA procurements.
-Section 6.6 discusses the IPA's historical approach to risk and portfolio management.
-Finally, Section 6.7 addresses demand management.
+Section 6.66.6 discusses the IPA's historical approach to risk and portfolio management.
+Finally, Section 6.76.7 addresses demand management.